 TRICARE and the Affordable Care Act

-Plans that are Minimum Essential Coverage
+TRICARE Plans that Provide Minimum Essential Coverage

 - TRICARE Prime